nicholgroup/urpec/README.md

 urpec can be used with NPGS and can output a .dc2 file suitable for NPGS.
 Urpec can easily be adapted for use with other electron-beam lithography platforms, such as Elionix.
 Please contact us for more details about this.

 To run urpec, download all files to a folder.
 Set your matlab path to this folder and run urpec_v4, optionally with arguments.
-See the documentation inside urpec for calling urpec with arguments.
+See the documentation inside urpec_v4 for calling urpec_v4 with arguments.
 You can also run it from a script.
 This is useful for batch processing.
 See the script called run_urpec for more details on this and how to create an NPGS run file.

 Current PSFs available include the following
 - GaAs, 30 kV, 200 nm PMMA